RTFC Homepage

 New:

-To make the files created by RTFC easier to find, a shortcut to the target directory is now created on the user's desktop.
-If you want to remove this shortcut from the desktop, disable the option "Create shortcut for target files on the desktop" in the program options, "Directories" tab.
+To make files created by RTFC easier to find, a shortcut to the target directory is now created on the user's desktop.
+If you want to remove this shortcut from the desktop, disable the "Create desktop shortcut for target files" option in Program Options, "Folders" tab.

 New:

-via the menu item "Braille shortening" in the context menu for the drop-down list for the cut profile, a report of all cuts in the cut classes and cut profiles can now be called.
+Via the "Braille contractions" menu item in the context menu of the contraction-profile drop-down list, a report on all contractions in the contraction classes and contraction profiles can now be retrieved.

 Improvement:

-if you have set the directory for a workgroup on the local network and want to access an exception list or pronunciation dictionary that is already open by another user, you will receive a hint that contains that user's login name.
-In this way, you can specifically ask other users to close the file and thus release it.
+If you have set the directory for a workgroup on the local network and want to access an exception list or pronunciation dictionary that is already open in another user, you now receive a notice containing that user's login name.
+This lets you specifically ask other users to close the file and thus release it.

 Improvement:

-when converting to a Word document or PDF file, the Alternative text to graphics inherited.
+When converting to a Word document or a PDF file, the alt text of graphics is now also carried over.

 Improvement:

-when converting via the context menu in Explorer, the respective source file is now also converted to the Recent Files List inherited.
-This list can be accessed from the context menu for the "Add File" button in the Hypertext Wizard.
+When converting via the context menu in Explorer, the respective source file is now also added to the list of recently used files.
+This list can be accessed from the context menu of the "Add File" button in the Hypertext Wizard.

 Improvement: